Fact-checked by the onlinepaydaynews.com editorial team

 Where Apps Fall in the Regulatory Gap

-Before borrowing from either product type, it is worth checking the CFPB Complaint Database to research a lender’s complaint history — both payday lenders and app providers appear in the database.
+Before borrowing from either product type, check the CFPB Complaint Database to research a lender’s complaint history.
+Both payday lenders and app providers appear in that database, and complaint volume by company is publicly searchable.

 What Are the Hidden Costs and Risks in Both Products?